Professor Toyin Adisa

 OVERVIEW

-He is particularly interested in African HRM practices and policies and contemporary Sub-Saharan African employment relations.
-Toyin has published in ABS-ranked journals such as the British Academy of Management (BJM), Work, Employment & Society (WES), The International Journal of HRM, Gender, Work & Organisation, Information, Technology, & People, Journal of Managerial Psychology among others.
-One of his research works has been awarded the Emerald Literati Network Award: highly commended for best paper award 2017 Emerald Literati Network Awards for excellence.
-Toyin has edited and co-edited many books in HRM.
+Toyin’s research broadly falls within human resource management, workplace behaviour, and employee relations, with a particular interest in African HRM practices and policies, focusing on contemporary Sub-Saharan African employment relations.
+His work has been published in leading ABS-ranked journals, including the British Journal of Management (BJM), Work, Employment & Society (WES), The International Journal of Human Resource Management, Gender, Work & Organisation, Information, Technology & People, and the Journal of Managerial Psychology.
+One of his publications received the Emerald Literati Network Award for Highly Commended Paper in 2017.
+He has edited and co-edited books on HRM and currently serves as Director of the Centre for Work, Organisation and Technology (CWOT).

 CURRENT RESEARCH